Pithikos/winlaunch/README.md

 # WinLaunch

-A small tool that let's you save the position of open windows directly into a script file that you can run alone to restore those windows later.
-This is based on X tools like xdotool, xwininfo, xprop, etc.
+A small tool that captures open windows and their positions and generates a script that can be used to launch those windows again at those positions.

+Only tools used are xdotool, xwininfo, xprop which are quite common in Linux.
 The tool is very easy to use and although not 100% accurate it is very easy to tweak in order to bring to your needs.

 ## Usage

 1. Make sure you are in the same directory as the `winlaunch.py` file.
-2. Run `python -B -c 'import winlaunch; winlaunch.scriptify.open_windows()'`
+2. Run `python winlaunch.py generate-script`

-A file called launch_script.py will get generated in the same directory.
-This script contains the instructions to launch all currently open windows to their current positions.
-You can test this by closing everything and running `./launch_script.py`.
-Notice that minor mistakes might be apparent in the script (ie. launch commands).
-These can easily be fixed by having a look in the script.
+A Python script will be generated in the same directory containing a snapshot of all open windows and their location.
+Feel free to make some alterations to the script since since small errors might be there (terminals tend to all look the same for example).

+You can run the script with `./launch_script.py`.
+Have a look below for the full API.

 ## Dependencies